computacenter-de/tech-task-wp07/README.md

 When a new controller was created, it was recreated and should be accessible again.

-Generally we recommend to use the LDAP or Azure Entra integration and RBAC features provided by CloudBees on the Operations Center level.
+Generally we recommend to use the LDAP or Microsoft Entra ID (formerly Azure Active Directory)  integration and Role-based access control (RBAC) features provided by CloudBees on the Operations Center level.
 This, together with the concept of providing preconfigured controllers to the single teams, will ensure a secure setup, minimize the impact of security issues inside a single controller and keep administrative configuration out of the reach of attackers as well as enforcing mandatory security and stability configurations over the whole system.

 ### Validate that the Jobs are Still Working
 #### Ensure all dummy jobs are functioning correctly after the security changes.